-We understand that a diagnosis of prostate cancer can bring with it a lot of anxiety and uncertainty.
-Our experts strive to give you the most accurate diagnosis possible, using the latest technology — so you can feel more confident about the next step, whether it’s active surveillance for your disease or starting treatment.
+We understand that a diagnosis of prostate cancer can cause a lot of anxiety and uncertainty.
+Our experts will use the latest technology to give you the most accurate diagnosis possible.
+We want you to feel confident about your next step, whether it’s active surveillance for your disease or starting treatment.

-We offer the most-advanced detection tests to pinpoint evidence of the disease and whether it’s spread outside the prostate.
-We’re also helping men better assess their risk for developing prostate cancer.
+Our advanced detection tests find signs of the disease and whether it has spread outside the prostate.
+We also can help you understand your risk for prostate cancer.

-Two tests commonly used to screen for prostate cancer are the prostate-specific antigen (PSA) test and the digital rectal exam (DRE).
-However, neither test, either alone or in combination, can give you a certain diagnosis of prostate cancer.
-For that, we’ll need to:
+The two common screening tests for prostate cancer are the prostate-specific antigen (PSA) test and the digital rectal exam (DRE).
+Screening with one or both tests will not give you a definite diagnosis of prostate cancer.
+For that, we’ll do:

-- carry out an evaluation of risk factors, such as your family history of the disease
+- An evaluation of risk factors, such as your family history of the disease

 - Diagnostic imaging studies

 New Diagnostic Tests

 A biomarker is a biological molecule found in our bodies that can tell us if something is normal or not.
 Biomarkers have become part of the molecular tests we use to diagnose prostate cancer.
 New biomarkers let us precisely find prostate cancer, guide treatment decisions, monitor response to treatment, and track the cancer’s growth.

 Our researchers and doctors are working to develop and evaluate the use of biomarkers.
 They are studying the use of advanced molecular testing and molecular imaging to find prostate cancer.